Monthly retainer. As-needed availability. Georgia-licensed physicians.

 Periodic review.
 Quarterly chart review, which can be done by telecommunication.
 Annual review and revision of the NPA itself, which we draft and maintain.

 Annual oversight.
-One documented on-site visit per year to observe the APRN's practice at one of our two Atlanta clinics.
+One documented on-site visit per year to observe the APRN's practice at one of our two Atlanta clinics: Paces Ferry or Buckhead.
 Sign-off on annual pharmacology training, which we coordinate and document.

 For full transparency, here are the obligations of a Delegating Physician under O.C.G.A. § 43-34-25 and Rule Chapter 360-32.

 Our APRN's current clinical work is heavily weighted toward IME activity, which involves no prescribing.
-The HBPC line will involve prescribing under your NPA delegation.
-Our patient population is predominantly geriatric and home-based, so anticipated controlled substance prescribing is minimal.
+The HBPC and in-clinic concierge lines will involve prescribing under your NPA delegation.
+Our patient population is predominantly geriatric and adult primary care, so anticipated controlled substance prescribing is minimal.
 We expect occasional rather than chronic controlled substance authority, primarily for short-course symptom management.
 Where it occurs, we will support the additional quarterly patient evaluation and chart review obligations that come with it.

 Physicians who are semi-retired, in part-time practice, or carrying a reduced clinical load are especially welcome to inquire.
 Prior experience with VA Compensation & Pension protocols, disability evaluations, house calls, or home-based primary care is a strong plus.